Skip to content

 1. Behavioral control: Does your company have a right to control what the worker does and how they perform the job?

 2. Financial control: Does your company have a say in the material aspects of a worker’s job?
-In other words, do you decide which expenses are reimbursed or who provides necessary tools and supplies?
+In other words, do you decide which expenses you’ll reimburse or whether you’ll provide the necessary tools and supplies?

 3. Contractual Relationship: Is there a written contract?
 Are benefits such as pension, insurance, and vacation, or sick days a part of that contractual obligation?

-When these three criteria are met, the IRS considers the worker an employee of your company, and you are responsible for filling out Form W-2 and paying your share of the FICA taxes.
+If these three criteria apply, the IRS classifies the worker as your employee, making you responsible for completing Form W-2 and paying your share of FICA taxes.

-If these criteria are not met, the worker is an independent contractor who is responsible for paying their own taxes.
+If the worker doesn’t meet these criteria, they qualify as an independent contractor and must pay their own taxes.
 These individuals receive a 1099-NEC, which is essential for 1099 freelance earnings.

 To keep the discussion simple, we’ll use “freelancer” to refer to both freelancer and contractors in the rest of the article.